napix/NapixServer/docs/auto-loading.rst

 This feature is enabled by default by the **auto** :ref:`option<options>`.

-At the start of the napixd server, a :class:`napixd.loader.AutoImporter` is added to the :meth:`loaders<napixd.launcher.Setup.get_loaders>`.
+At the start of the napixd server, a :class:`napixd.loader.importers.AutoImporter` is added to the :meth:`loaders<napixd.launcher.Setup.get_loaders>`.

 This loader will detect all python source files (ending by *.py*),